MyPokedex/MyPokedex.github.io/README.md

 Makes use of RESTful api https://pokeapi.co/

-Fetches 802 Pokemon data and allows user to navigate using a search bar, dropdown menu, or arrow buttons.
+Fetches 802 Pokemon data and allows user to look through a list of Pokemon which could be filtered by typing.
 (No Sword and Shield pokemon data from api)

 Future Plans: